William Wynter: Naval career

 William was schooled in the Navy.
 He took part in the 260 ship expedition of 1544, which burned Leith and Edinburgh, and in 1545 he served in Lord Lisle's channel fleet.
 In July 1546 he held the office of Keeper of the King's Storehouse at Deptford Strand.
 In 1547 he took part in Protector Somerset's expedition to Scotland and victory at Pinkie, and in 1549, in an expedition to Guernsey and Jersey.

 In April 1549 Wynter was appointed Surveyor of the Navy, succeeding his colleague Benjamin Gonson, who was simultaneously appointed Treasurer of Marine Causes.
 Gonson held his post until his death in 1577, and Wynter his until 1589, so that this partnership was a constant feature of the naval administration through the third quarter of the sixteenth century.

 In December 1549, as captain of the Mynion, he captured the prize of a French ship, the Mary of Fécamp, laden with sugar.
 A reward of £100 was to be shared out among the crew of 300.
+In 1550, he superintended the removal of the ships from Portsmouth to Gillingham in the Thames Estuary.
+He took part in an aquatic pageant and water tournament on 19 June 1550 at Deptford devised by Lord Clinton, for Edward VI.
+Wynter defended a pretend fortress built on a boat from Clinton's sailors who attacked in four pinnaces.
+After a fire fight, Clinton won the castle.

-In 1550, he superintended the removal of the ships from Portsmouth to Gillingham in the Thames Estuary; Edward VI owed him £471 for a voyage to Ireland in 1552, and, in 1553, he went on a voyage to the Levant.
+Edward VI owed him £471 for a voyage to Ireland in 1552, and, in 1553, he went on a voyage to the Levant.
 In 1554, Wynter spent several months in the Tower of London under suspicion of involvement in Thomas Wyatt's rebellion against Mary I of England, until he was pardoned in November.

 In 1557, Wynter was appointed Master of Navy Ordnance, a post he held along with the Surveyorship for the rest of his life.
 On 22 May 1558, Wynter brought ships from Dunkirk to Dover which were sailing on to Portsmouth.
 He was present at the burning of Le Conquet in July 1558.

 At about this time William Wynter married Mary Langton, one of the daughters of the London merchant Thomas Langton, citizen and Skinner (died c.
 1550) and his wife Mary Matthew of Colchester.
 The marriage reflected civic and mercantile interest: Mary Matthew, Wynter's mother-in-law, became Dame Mary Judde (died 1602), as the third wife of the Lord Mayor Sir Andrew Judde, a leading representative of the Muscovy Company, who died in 1558: she afterwards married the London alderman, citizen and Clothworker James Altham of Mark Hall, Latton, Essex (died 1582).
 Mary Langton's sister (Wynter's sister-in-law) Jane Langton was the wife of John Barne, son of the leading Muscovy merchant and Lord Mayor, George Barne (died 1558).
 Edward Wynter, eldest son of William and Mary, was born in 1560.